daizutabi/ivory/docs/tutorial/model.md

 ## Model

-We have prepared a `DataLoaders` instance for PyTorch.
-Now define a MLP model that works with the `DataLoaders`.
+We have prepared a `Datasets` instance for PyTorch.
+Now define a MLP model that works with this `Datasets`.

 The model is defined in `rectangle/torch.py`